1984 National League Championship Series

-The 1984 National League Championship Series was played between the San Diego Padres and the Chicago Cubs from October 2 to 7.
+The 1984 National League Championship Series was a best-of-five playoff series in Major League Baseball’s 1984 postseason played between the San Diego Padres and the Chicago Cubs from October 2 to 7.
 San Diego won the series three games to two to advance to the World Series.
 It was the first postseason series ever for the Padres since the franchise's beginning in 1969, and the first appearance by the Cubs in postseason play since the 1945 World Series.
 Chicago took a 2–0 lead in the series, but San Diego prevailed after rebounding to win three straight, which contributed to the popular mythology of the "Curse of the Billy Goat" on the Cubs.
 The series was the 16th NLCS in all -- in 1985 the League Championship Series changed to a best-of-seven format -- and one of only four League Championship Series (and the first of two NLCSs) in which the home team won every game.

 Due to a strike by major league umpires, the first four games of the NLCS were played with replacement umpires.
 The umpires originally scheduled to work the series were John Kibler, Frank Pulli, Harry Wendelstedt, Ed Montague, Billy Williams and Bob Engel.
 Kibler worked Game 5 behind the plate with fellow veterans Paul Runge, John McSherry and Doug Harvey.